MuseosAbiertos/docs.museosabiertos/pages/04.datos-vinculados/02.modelado/03.3-relational-model/3-2-metodologia-de-diseno/docs.es.md

 18 Guagenheim Bilbac
 20 | Museo Reina Sofia | Madrid
 (22) Museo Picasso Barcelona

-Figure 2.2 An example entity relation model with the relationships highlighted

 Depending on the importance you give to an aspect of the reality you are modelling, you either decide to consider it as an entity or as an attribute.
 Despite the simplicity of the scheme in Figure 2.2, many readers of this book probably would come up with different versions of the scheme.
 For example, one could decide to reduce the entity Collection to an attribute of the entity Work, if you do not consider the address as an independent aspect that needs to be documented.
 The process of placing separate entities in separate tables is called normalization.
 Unfortunately, the more tables that need to be accessed to reconstruct the related metadata of an item, the slower operations will become.
 Therefore, a meaningful balance should be found between what data will be stored in a single table and what data is stored as a relationship.